 - The weight of Google’s ranking factors has shifted more towards on-website content and less on external factors.
 Advances in their machine learning that understands the meaning of what’s written has evolved.
 People who know a bit about SEO have become more interested in writing good content.

 - People in general are starting to realise that it takes a full marketing strategy to close someone on an offer.
 There was a good stretch of time earlier when this wasn’t the case and selling something was different to how you’d approach it off the internet.
 The internet is now duplicating the real-life the sales routine.

-- Good, relevant articles targeting longer, more specific phrases that gets you found in search results more often.
+- You are creating good, relevant articles that target longer, more specific phrases, resulting in your pages being found in search results more often.

 Writing good content

-Just as relevance of an article is important for SEO it’s just as important for any marketing strategy.
-Think of a website page as part of a conversation, because more than likely there was something said in an add or mention that resulted in the person arriving on the page.
+Just as the relevance of a website page is important for SEO, it’s just as important for any marketing strategy.
+Think of what’s written on your page as part of a conversation, because more than likely you wrote or said something earlier in an ad or Facebook post that resulted in the person arriving on the page.

-A page that is sequitur and continues the on the specific thing mention earlier will keep someone moving along and not dropping off.
+A page that is sequitur and continues talking about the specific thing mentioned earlier will keep someone moving along and not dropping off your site.

-There’s a lot to be written about a full content marketing strategy, which will be covered in a later post.
+There’s a lot more to write about a full content marketing strategy, which will be covered in a later post.